realworldocaml/book/en/command-line-parsing.md

 The precise mechanism for autocompletion varies depending on what shell you are using, but we'll assume you are using the most common one: `bash`.
-This is the default interactie shell on most Linux distributions and MacOS X, but you may need to switch to it on *BSD or Windows (when using Cygwin).
+This is the default interactie shell on most Linux distributions and Mac OS X, but you may need to switch to it on *BSD or Windows (when using Cygwin).
 The rest of this section assumes that you're using `bash`.